Rashidun army: Swords

 These broad swords came to Arabia through Yemen port during the pre-Islamic ʿĀd and Jurhum era.
 These Indian-made swords were forged from wootz steel.
 Aside from Yemen, high-quality Indian swords also introduced to pre-Islamic Arab through port of Ubulla, Persian Gulf.
 The Arabs in Medina during the time of Muhammad were able to manufacture Sayf swords independently.
-There are records that some nobles made their sword with silver materials, such as prophet Muhammad sword and Zubayr ibn al-Awwam sword used which reported by from Anas ibn Malik and Hisham are made of silver or contain inscription of silver material.
+There are records that some nobles made their sword with silver materials, such as Muhammad's sword and Zubayr ibn al-Awwam sword used which reported by from Anas ibn Malik and Hisham are made of silver or contain inscription of silver material.
 However, there is no archeological trace that such sword found yet.

 Curved saber or Shamshir also existed during the early years of the caliphate.
-This type of saber allegedly belonged to the prophet Muhammad and is now in the Topkapi Museum.
+This type of saber allegedly belonged to Muhammad and is now in the Topkapi Museum.
 David Nicolle theorized that this type of saber is probably of central Asian, Avar or Magyar origin.
 Nicolle theorized it reached the early Muslim Arabs through the contact with Byzantium before the 6th century.